 To see if you are a good fit, the first thing hiring managers look for is how many years you have been an Event Planner.
-As with most positions, hiring managers have ideal seniority in mind when they are recruiting, ranging from entry-level to seasoned expert.
-Even though hiring managers can count the years listed in your past employment, it is also necessary to put the number of years you have been an Event Planner in your professional summary, as well.
+As with most positions, hiring managers have ideal seniority in mind when they are recruiting, ranging from entry-level to seasoned experts.
+Even though hiring managers can count the years listed in your past employment, it is also necessary to put the number of years you have been an Event Planner in your resume objective, as well.

 The next thing hiring managers will be looking for is the number of people you have experience hosting events for.
 There is a big difference between a wedding for 20 and a national conference for 2k.
 The number of attendees often dictates the complexity of the planning and hiring managers will want to know that you can handle the capacity of their typical events.
-Include the number of attendees in both your professional summary section, as well as in each position description.
+Include the number of attendees in both your profile/objective section, and in each position description.

-Your professional summary, also known as a career objective, is the first thing an employer will read on your resume and is an appetizer to get them ready for what’s to come.
-Since hiring managers are on a tight schedule, and don’t spend a lot of time looking at each resume, you need to draw them in quickly with a clear, concise, and competent professional summary section.
+Your career objective is the first thing an employer will read on your resume and is an appetizer to get them ready for what’s to come.
+Since hiring managers are on a tight schedule, and don’t spend a lot of time looking at each resume, you need to draw them in quickly with a clear, concise, and competent professional resume objective.

-The goal of your professional summary is to give the reader a broad overview of your past work experience, your areas of specialty, and most importantly, why you would be the perfect fit for their role.
+The goal of your resume profile/objective is to give the reader a broad overview of your past work experience, your areas of specialty, and most importantly, why you would be the perfect fit for their role.

-To give you an idea of what your professional summary should look like, we have provided some Event Planner career objective examples below.
+To give you an idea of what your resume objective should look like, we have provided some Event Planner career objective examples below:

 “Proactive and organized Event Planner with 6 years of experience planning, managing, and executing events in the private sector ranging from 20 to 100 attendees.
 Areas of specialty include weddings, birthday parties, and fundraisers.“

-After finishing your professional summary, you are ready to move on to your professional experience section.
+After finishing your resume objective, you are ready to move on to your professional experience section.
 If you are going with a chronological resume format, you will start with your most recent position at the top.

 For each position, include the name of the company you worked for, your position title, your dates of employment (including month and year), and a list of daily responsibilities.
 It is also a good idea to give a short explanation of the company you worked for at the top of each position description.